andrew-tam-000/testing/README.md

 * npm start

 # TODO

-* Remove 'owner' in getIssues
-* Show number of issues
-* Only updated the order for the issue cache
+* Handle the case where an issue no longer exists, but gets cached into the persistent value
-* Issues API only returs updated issues.
-Please account for this!
+* Issues API only returs /open/ issues - need to make sure this is accounted for
-* Also need to handle server side portion of this (stored data doesn't match cached data)
-* List issues per repo